 THE GOOD: Whoa!
 Holy crap… Now we’re talking!
 After the band’s last few records were poorly received (despite being looked back on as cult classics now), they decided to return to their hard rock roots here, and the result is fantastic!
 Also, as diehard fans know, while Ace appears on the cover art, he actually doesn’t play on this album at all, as he had already decided to quit after The Elder.
 Therefore, Paul and Gene decided to use this record as an opportunity to secretly “audition” various potential replacements.
 All of the uncredited guitarists who play on here were definitely determined to bring their A-game to the table, and it shows!
 All of the guitar work on this album is absolutely top-notch!

-THE BAD: The song Saint & Sinner took some getting used to at first (I like it now, though!).
-Also, the track Keep Me Comin’ sounds a bit like a Led Zeppelin ripoff, but a good Led Zeppelin ripoff, at the very least!
+THE BAD: The song Saint & Sinner is definitely the weak link here (it grew on me, though).
+Also, the track Keep Me Comin’ sounds a bit like a Led Zeppelin ripoff, but a good Led Zeppelin ripoff, at least!
+Similarly, Killer is a ripoff of Highway Star by Deep Purple, but again, that never bothered me.

 3.Lick It Up (1983)